AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 ### SDK v1 and v2 End of Life

-Embed SDK v1 and v2 will reach end of life by the **May 12th, 2025**.
-After this date, they will no longer be supported.
+Embed SDK v1 and v2 have reached End of Life on **May 12th, 2025** and they're no longer supported.
 Please upgrade to the latest SDK version to avoid disruption.
 Refer to our [Migration Guide](../concepts/migration_v3_v4.md) for detailed instructions.

 ## [4.32.26] 2025-08-07